 In 1978 Mr. Halas formed the management consulting practice of Halas & Associates.
 By 1981 he had attempted to secure controlling positions with several firms in the North Carolina area, but these acquisitions were not concluded for a variety of reasons.
-Nevertheless, one fact became clear after lengthy negotiations with owners: No practical valuation/appraisal service existed to assist with pricing businesses.
+Nevertheless, one fact became clear after lengthy negotiations with owners: No practical business valuation consulting or appraisal service existed to assist with pricing businesses.
 Out of that realization and personal acquisition experience the Halas Business Valuation System (HBVS) was born.
 After considerable field testing Mr. Halas formally launched the HBVS in 1985.

 The origins of the business valuation concept date back to 1954 and the IRS, which later issued IRS Ruling No. 59-60 to deal with valuation of stocks of closely held corporations.
 The approaches most often used to assess small business value were labeled Cost (cost of replacement), Market (sales of similar public companies), and Income (determination of future benefits).